MOOI-Project-UvA/rule-editor/README.md

 The Editor uses normative text in JSON or RDF format, according to the [Source of Norms Ontology](https://gitlab.com/normativesystems/knowledge-modeling/source-ontology).
 Text documents in .txt, .xml, or .html format can be translated into this format by [the Choppr tool](https://gitlab.com/normativesystems/choppr/choppr-standalone/-/blob/main/FAQ.md).

-Interpretations made using the Rule Editor can be stored as JSON or RDF files locally on your computer or remotely to a [linked database/triple store](https://triplydb.com/).
+Interpretations made using the Rule Editor can be stored as JSON or TriG files locally on your computer or remotely to a [linked database/triple store](https://triplydb.com/).
 For more information on the supported formats, see the [FLINT ontology](https://gitlab.com/normativesystems/knowledge-modeling/flint-ontology).

 ## Features